ddnsupp/tgbot-heartbeat/README.md

 ## How it works

 1. Reads bot list from SQLite database
-2. Sends `/start` and `/health` commands to each bot at configured intervals
+2. Sends `/start` (1 time at cold container start) and `/health` commands to each bot at configured intervals
 3. Pushes status to [Uptime Kuma](https://github.com/louislam/uptime-kuma) (optional)

 ## Setup